 Hepatitis B virus: Hepatitis B virus (HBV) can integrate its double-stranded DNA (dsDNA) into host cells to develop pregenomic RNA (pgRNA).
 Then, pgRNA is encapsulated into icosahedral capsids formed by the hepatitis B virus core antigen protein, meditated by polymerase action.
 Within the capsid, gpRNA is reverse-transcribed into single-stranded DNA (ssDNA), after which the DNA is enveloped to become infectious virions.
 HBV contains the gene fragments HBV X protein and HBV C protein in its genome.
 These gene fragments are critical regulatory proteins with crucial roles in HBV-induced HCC pathogenesis.
 They directly activate or inhibit the expression of hepatocyte growth-related genes, including CTbp2, HMBGA1, and CA10, affecting its transformation to HCC[11-13].
-Besides the direct effects on the host genome to attenuate stability and enhanced gene mutations and chromosomal rearrangements with oncogenic or proto-oncogene expression, HBV accelerates HCC progression through multiple mechanisms.
-For instance, HBV promotes HCC by inducing inflammation and oxidative stress and altering the immune cell interaction for immune evasion.
+In addition to the direct effects on the host genome to attenuate stability and enhance gene mutations and chromosomal rearrangements with oncogenic or proto-oncogene expression, HBV accelerates HCC progression through multiple mechanisms.
+For instance, HBV promotes HCC by inducing inflammation and oxidative stress, and altering the immune cell interaction for immune evasion.
 Bing-Qing Zheng reported that HBsAg (surface antigen) suppressed STAT3 expression and activation in natural killer (NK) cells of chronic hepatitis B (CHB) patients by reducing the IL-21 stimulation response[14].
-HBV also activates the phosphatase and tensin homolog (PTEN)/β-actin/c-Myc pathway to promote PD-1 expression, inhibiting T-cell activity and indirectly enhancing the immune evasion of HBV in CHB infection[15].
-Furthermore, chronic HBV infection leads to CHB-induced inflammatory damage to hepatic cells due to the persistent activation of inflammatory cells and chemokines[16], causing chronic severe hepatitis or liver cancer.
-Overall, CHB linked with HBV infection possesses a weak direct stimulatory role in HCC progression.
+HBV also activates the phosphatase and tensin homolog (PTEN)/β-actin/c-Myc pathway to promote programmed cell death protein 1 expression, inhibiting T-cell activity and indirectly enhancing the immune evasion of HBV in CHB infection[15].
+Furthermore, chronic HBV infection leads to CHB-induced inflammatory damage in hepatic cells due to the persistent activation of inflammatory cells and chemokines[16], causing chronic severe hepatitis or liver cancer.
+Overall, CHB linked with HBV infection has a weak direct stimulatory role in HCC progression.
 However, the infection depends more on regulating various immune-related active molecules within the hepatocyte microenvironment.

 Hepatitis C virus: HCV belongs to the Flaviviridae family and is an enveloped ssRNA virus.
-Unlike HBV infection, HCV infection mainly presents as asymptomatic chronic hepatitis, of which 20%-30% progresses into liver cirrhosis, and 7% suffer liver cancer[10].
+Unlike HBV infection, HCV infection mainly presents as asymptomatic chronic hepatitis, of which 20%-30% of patients progress to liver cirrhosis, and 7% suffer liver cancer[10].
 As the released immune cells form a complex HCV-induced HCC tumor microenvironment, Guo-He Song performed single-cell RNA sequencing on immune cells from nontumor and HCV-associated HCC liver tissues[17].
 This discovery highlighted novel macrophage and T-cell subsets, of which M2 macrophages significantly expressing CCL18 were enriched in advanced HCC patients.
-CCL2, CCL20, CXCL8, or CXCL10 is highly induced by the synergistic activity of HCV core protein and chemokines such as interferon (IFN)-γ and IL-1β in fibroblasts or liver sinusoidal endothelial cells (LSECs).
+CCL2, CCL20, CXCL8, or CXCL10 were highly induced by the synergistic activity of HCV core protein and chemokines such as interferon (IFN)-γ and IL-1β in fibroblasts or liver sinusoidal endothelial cells (LSECs).
 These chemokines result in HCV-induced hepatic injury of the LSECs by recruiting leukocytes and activating hepatic stellate cells (HSCs), enabling the development and progression of fibrosis and cirrhosis[18].
-CCL2 and CXCL10 are upregulated in macrophages, promoted by the HCV core protein, by interacting with the gC1qR and NF-κB signaling pathways[19].
+CCL2 and CXCL10 are upregulated in macrophages, promoted by the HCV core protein, by interacting with the gC1qR and nuclear factor-kappaB (NF-κB) signaling pathways[19].
 Tumor necrosis factor (TNF)-α, IL-1β, IL-6, IL-10, IL-18, and transforming growth factor (TGF)-β are the most relevant inflammatory cytokines associated with HBV/HCV-induced HCC via multiple pathways[20].
 The IL-6 GC and TGF-β1 TT genotypes promoted HCC development in the HCV-infected population by altering the transcription and stability of the protein structures.
-These could be the potential markers for the early diagnosis of HCC[21].
+These could be potential markers for the early diagnosis of HCC[21].

 Role of alcoholic hepatitis in HCC